-Maimonides permits the couple to eat at the same table as long as they do not share a plate.
-Raavad argues in the name of Rav Acha[i] Gaon that they may not eat at the same table!
+Maimonides permits the couple to eat at the same table as long as they do not share a plate, yet Raavad argues in the name of Rav Aha[i] Gaon that they may not eat at the same table.
 This was presumably at a time in which tables were very small, unlike the tables we use today.
-The Shulchan Aruch finds a way to synthesize both positions: A couple who are alone may not eat together at the same table unless they put a reminder of their status on the table.
-Any item that stands out as unusual can be used for this purpose.
-This is actually identical to the halakhic requirement when two friends eat milk and meat at the same table.
+The Shulhan Arukh finds a way to synthesize both positions: A couple that is alone may not eat together at the same table unless they put a reminder of their status on the table.
+Any item that stands out as unusual can be used for this purpose, which is identical to the halakhic requirement when two friends eat milk and meat at the same table.
 When people dine together, they often eat from each other’s plates.
 It is a sign of familiarity and connection.
-By placing an unusual object on the table, it reminds the diners that they are not to eat from one another’s place.
-In the case of the couple, it also reminds them they are in non-sexual space but it does not separate them.
+By placing an unusual object on the table, it reminds the diners that they are not to eat from one another’s plate.
+In the case of the couple, it also reminds them they are in non-sexual space, but it does not separate them.
 They can prepare food for one another and sit down and enjoy the meal together.
 Slight changes in behavior are enough to allow for normalcy.

-Before finishing this section, it is worth noting that Maimonides laws around eating together when the woman is Nidda are based on a text in tractate Ketubot which includes a series of stories in which wives poured their husband wine even though this specific activity is prohibited when she is Nidda.
+Before finishing this section, it is worth noting that Maimonides’s laws around eating together when the woman is a niddah are based on a text in tractate Ketubot which includes a series of stories in which wives poured their husbands wine even though this specific activity is prohibited when she is a niddah.